-- Cutting down on artificial sugar.
+- Eating a lot of artificial sugar.
 Ever since I remember I’ve eaten a lot of sugary meals and sweets.
 Last year I’ve tried a one month sugar detox with a support of my friend and lost about 4 pounds, however very soon everything fell back into old habits.
 So I don’t want to stop eating sugar completely, but I intend to exchange it for more natural sources like fruit or honey that have some health benefits as well.
 I would also like to make my own sweets like granola bars or energy balls, something like that.
 I’ve already marked some recipes in my favorite cook books so I will surely give it a try.

 - Eating crappy foods.
 Just as I mentioned in number 4, I ate a lot of instant meals for about last year and a half.
 As we all know, they only contain very poor nutrients and also don’t taste very good.
 The only good thing about them is they are ready in the nick of time, which is not a benefit worth my health.
 So I promised myself not to feed my body these crappy meals and cook more instead, which I already love to do anyway.
 I’d like to try some new meals as I collected a couple of cook books with what seems to be a pretty good selection of delicious recipes.